-Miller, sputtered, unable to get a word out.
-He turned around, red-faced, and stormed out.
+Miller, sputters, unable to get a word out.
+He turns around, red-faced, and storms out.

-He gave me a nasty look.
+He gives me a nasty look.
 “Get that stupid thing out of your ear,” referring to the safety-pin.
-He was a slow learner.
-He marched off to other battles.
+He is a slow learner.
+He marches off to other battles.

 “You heard all that?
 Sorry.
 But what did you do to him last night?
 You said he had a great time.”